Table of Contents

 Preventing Knee Pain When Driving

-There are a number of things you can do to prevent knee pain when driving, including:
+There are many things you can do to prevent knee pain when driving, including:

 - Practice good posture: Sit up straight and keep your knees in line with your hips.